-Wait until it dries.
+Wait until the rubbing alcohol dries.

 Wait until everything is perfectly dry.
 This may not seem like a step, but it is really important that everything needs to thoroughly dry or else the caulking won’t seal and grab the surfaces properly.
 This is crucial and part of the prep work to ensure a good seal or water will get under the floors, leading to rot.

-Tape off line.
+Tape off new caulk line.

 Once everything is perfectly dry and clean, you can get out the painter’s tape and put down a straight line along the edge of your flooring.
 Try to leave a sliver of your flooring…we’re talking about a really small, visible sliver of following when you lay out this line.
 Then run a line of painter’s tape along your tub with the tape.
 There really isn’t any reason to go high off the ground just try to be a little bit higher than your flooring.

-Open caulk and loading caulk gun.
+Open the caulk and load the caulk gun.